NealMatta/udemy-react-2023-playground/19 Diving into Redux/notes.md

 # 299. Redux Toolkit

+-   You only need to install redux toolkit, not redux as well
 -   Redux Toolkit can be used to make using Redux much much easier
     -   For example, rather than having to individually be calling out the actions, Redux Toolkit intelligently does that for us
     -   There's a ton more examples like this in the index.js slide -

+# 300. Migrating everything to Redux Toolkit

+-